sap-tutorials/How-Tos/tutorials/2016/09/iot-tessel/iot-tessel.md

 If it shows the serial number of the connected Tessel device, then you are good to proceed with exercises.

-3. Once your Tessel has been connected and you’ve checked to ensure the firmware is up to date you can run other commands such as:
+3. Once your Tessel has been connected and you've checked to ensure the firmware is up to date you can run other commands such as:

     `tessel version --board`
     will tell you the version of your Tessel device which can be important depending on the project you have in mind.